fleetdm/fleet/articles/deploy-software-packages.md

 * **Remove software package**: From the Actions menu, select "Delete."
 Click the "Delete" button on the dialog.

-> Removing a software package from a team will cancel pending installs for hosts that are not in the middle of installing the software, but will not uninstall the software from hosts where it is already installed.
+> Removing a software package from a team will cancel pending installs for hosts that are not in the middle of installing the software but will not uninstall the software from hosts where it is already installed.

 ### Manage software with the REST API